John1001Song/FMCW_Vehicle_Fusion/README.md

 - We train the model on rear vs ego_rear or side vs ego_side alone, and test on rear vs ego_rear and side vs ego_side respectively.

 ### late fusion
-- train model1 on rear only
+- load pre-trained rear_model and side_model
-- train model2 on side only
+- fine-tune the decision layer network
-- do not use combined view features, we combine the predicted bounding box from model1 and model2
+- do not use combined view features, we combine the predicted bounding box from rear_model and side_model
-- tested on side vs rear
+- tested on ego:side vs ego:rear

 ---
 ## Folder Structure